aj019/sumi/README.md

 # SUMI - Text Summarizer Chrome Extension

+Update - June 3rd 2025
+The extension is now live on the chrome store .
+Link :- https://chromewebstore.google.com/detail/namcaloggglenlhmkjmiaibdkdjnejgm

 This Chrome extension allows you to select any text on a webpage and:
 - Summarize it
 - Fix its grammar